recalledz/project-start/README.md

 🧩 Key Features

-Card-Based Stat and Level System: Classic cards—Clubs, Hearts, Diamonds, and Spades—with no inherent suit bonuses.
+Disciple Stat and Level System: Recruit followers who track levels and attributes with no inherent suit bonuses.

-Job System: Unlock specialized roles for cards upon reaching level thresholds, with jobs determined by card suits.
+Job System: Unlock specialized roles for disciples upon reaching level thresholds.

 Dealer and Boss Encounters: Face off against enemies with distinct abilities and escalating challenges.

 Real-Time Combat Mechanics: Engage in battles with cooldown logic, ability overlays, and a combat tick system.

-Healing Mechanics: Cards recover 1 HP after each enemy defeat.
+Healing Mechanics: Disciples recover 1 HP after each enemy defeat.

-Game Over Screen: A restart overlay appears when your deck is wiped out.
+Game Over Screen: A restart overlay appears when every disciple is defeated.
 Click the Restart button or wait five seconds to respawn automatically.
 Stats Screen: View lifetime progress and start a new run from the stats tab.